popiazaza/Youtube-Max-Video-Height/README.md

 - Show top bar on mouse hover.
 - Add a button in top bar to pinned the top bar.
 - Add sidebar menu hotkey.
+- Hide top bar and disable user script on page change.

 ## License
 MIT